 - The Rugby World Cup in Japan in 2019 and then in France in 2023

-- The Olympic and Paralympic Games in Japan in 2020 and then in France in 2024
+- The Olympic and Paralympic Games in Japan (postponed in 2021) and then in France in 2024

 It will endeavour to act as a link between these global events.

-The founding principles: From a shared heritage to a world to build together
+From a shared heritage to a world to build together ?

-Please note that the project submission form sent to you by the Commission must be completed one month before the date of the steering committee indicated above.
+Please note that the project submission form sent to you by the Commission must be completed one month before the date of the examination session indicated above.
 This information will be communicated to you by the General Commission if your pre-project is pre-selected.